Peter Warren Dease: Personal description

 Thomas Simpson, however, did not think as highly of Dease as others.
 He would frequently refer to Dease using demeaning terms in his correspondences, specifically with his brother, Alexander Simpson, and his good friend Donald Ross.
 He was "more than doubtful" of Dease’s ability to contract a fisherman for the expedition and states so clearly in his letter to Ross in August 1836.

-Two years later in 1838, Simpson’s opinion of Dease has not improved.
-In fact it may have deteriorated with the stress of the company’s first wintering at Fort Confidence.
-Again to Donald Ross, he writes, "Mr. Dease is a very worthy man, well acquainted with the management of Indians and of an inland establishment, but it is no vanity to say that everything which requires either planning or execution devolves upon me."

 Barr notes that Simpson’s statement is most inaccurate, since Dease successfully operated the New Caledonia District for five years which was known to be a very difficult area to control.
 It was remote and so maintaining supply lines was strenuous.
 The area relied on salmon rather than pemmican or caribou, and the occasional fishery failures could prove disastrous.
 In addition, the reliance on salmon alone would cause health problems.

 Simpson even goes on to say that he "cannot help regarding him and his followers as dead weight upon the expedition … showing that ten years' experience well applied may be more valuable than that of a life-time."

 In contrast, it is difficult to know what Dease thought of these people who though so highly of him.
 It was only recently that his expedition journals were discovered and then published by William Barr.
 Even so, it does not offer very much insight on his opinion.